Business Operating System (software)

-With user-management tools in the 80's, and application programming interfaces in the mid-80's, BOS was considered an alternative even to the platform-specific operating systems on machines such as the PDP-11 and the VAX.
+With user-management tools in the 1980s, and application programming interfaces in the mid-1980s, BOS was considered an alternative even to the platform-specific operating systems on machines such as the PDP-11 and the VAX.
 The reemergence of BOS has escalated the number of users requested to be entered into the PMM system, and may require consistent server updating.

-Despite, or because of its command-line interface, BOS remains popular with medium to large organizations in the UK and US.
+Despite, or because of, its command-line interface, BOS remains popular with medium to large organizations in the UK and US.